tenggaard/Embedded-heterogeneity.github.io/README.md

 # Methodological approaches

 The idea I have pursued so far is a 'direct, global' comparison of two static embeddings:
-* Train an embedding on two corpora
+* Train two static embedding, on each of two corpora
 * Align the embeddings, by rotating one of the embeddings to best match the other (orthogonal transformation)
 * Identify words with highest and lowest aligned distance

 I have also considered the following alternatives:
 1. Indirect, static comparison of two embedding (i.e. measures that do not require alignment)
-    1. Indirect, global comparison: For each word, compare its distance to all other words between the two embeddings
+    1. Indirect, global comparison: For each word, calculate its distance to all other words in each embedding and compare distances (e.g. avg. difference)
-    1. Indirect, local comparison: For each word, compare its neighboorhodd, e.g. the overlap among the N nearest neighbors
+    1. Indirect, local comparison: For each word, compare the local neighborhoods, e.g. the overlap among the N nearest neighbors in each of the embeddings
 1. Dynamic embedding of single corpus:
     1. Obtain a representation of each token of each word type in the combined corpus, from a pretrained, dynamic embedding (e.g. from BERT, perhaps with finetuning)
     1. Cluster the word representations for each type (to capture disjoint context such as apple (fruit) and apple (company).
-That is, each word is now split up into multiple senses.
+That is, each word is now split up into multiple, 'disjoint' senses.
     1. For each cluster (word sense), calculate a measure of dispersion - highly dispersed clusters would be candidate words
-    1. One advantage, is that this would also allow for a more targeted local projection, only based on other words associated to the particular sense of the word type
+    1. One advantage, is that after this, one could make a targeted local projection based on the word sense and not just the word type.
     1. One disadvantage is that the dispersion might not relate to between-corpora differences, but could be due to within-corpus effects.
 This would still be interesting, particular if I can somehow couple this to authors/subreddits.
 1. Dynamic embedding of two corpora:
     1. Similar to first three steps for the dynamic embedding of single corpus - clusters obtained across corpora, to ensure they are shared